castedo/bpdf-spec/doc.md

 `<title-group>` has no attributes.

 **Criterion #19365**:
-`<title-group>` contains element-only content with exactly one child element `<article-title>~SELF`.
+`<title-group>` contains element-only content with at most one child element `<article-title>~SELF`.

 ##### \<article-title>